7 Targeted Countries React To Trump's Ban On Immigration

 "Iraqis seem shocked by the ban" imposed by one of its allies, NPR's Alice Fordham reports on today's Morning Edition.

-Parliament has approved a plan for a reciprocal ban on Americans, which will need cabinet approval before taking effect, Alice says.
+Parliament has approved a plan for a reciprocal ban on Americans, which would need cabinet approval before taking effect, Alice says.
 She adds that Iraq's former ambassador to the U.S., Lukman Faily, says he's been told he can't travel to the U.S.

 The ban shows "swagger and an arrogance," influential Shiite cleric Muqtada al-Sadr says, noting that Americans are allowed to freely enter many countries — including those on its banned list.